Captions for Sermon & Church Clips

 Reaching Your Community Beyond Sunday Morning

-Churches and ministries increasingly recognize that social media is where their community spends time during the week.
+Churches and ministries increasingly recognize that social media is where their community spends time during the week, and adding subtitles to sermon clips is one of the most effective ways to reach them.
 A powerful sermon clip with well-styled captions can reach far beyond the people who attended the live service.
 It can encourage members who missed Sunday, reach new people in the community, and give existing members shareable content that extends the ministry's message.
 Captions are essential for this outreach because social media videos autoplay without sound.
 A sermon clip without captions is just a talking head that viewers scroll past.
 With captions, the message is immediately visible and engaging even in a silent feed.
 Many church media teams have found that captioned sermon clips are their highest-performing social content, generating more shares and comments than any other post type.
-The words themselves carry the power of the message — captions make those words visible to everyone.
+The words themselves carry the power of the message, captions make those words visible to everyone.

 Build Captions for Sermon Delivery